-We all struggle from time to time with cognitive distortions.
+And we all struggle from time to time with cognitive distortions.
 The healthiest person you know will struggle with a little cognitive distortion here and a little exaggeration there.
 Doing this here and there won’t have an impact on your mental state in the short term.
-However, when you start to do it constantly and become your everyday thinking style, your mental health will suffer.
+However, your mental health will suffer when you constantly start doing it, and this becomes your everyday thinking style.

 What does magnification or minimization look like?

 Exaggerating the importance of what others might consider an insignificant mistake occurs with magnification.

 However, with minimization, it’s downplaying the importance of something that others might consider to be a big achievement occurs.